 Better broadband can handle more simultaneous calls.
 So if your company is reliant on phones, remember that the cost of increased and faster bandwidth is still much lower than the cost of overseas calls on traditional landlines.
 This is an area where paying more for faster internet can save you money in the long term.

 Of course, while everyone wants the fastest speed they can afford, not every company has to spend top dollar.
 Many businesses will find that their current setup is just fine for now.
 But as you add new apps and update your systems you are going to need more juice.
 Well, there are some things that you can do to improve speed without paying too much.
 Simply changing your routers or your providers can help give you more speed.

 But you should do regular scans for viruses.
-Malware and botnets could already be in your systems and causing you security issues, but they also take up your bandwidth.
+Malware and botnets could already be in your systems.
+Not only they cause security issues, but they also take up your bandwidth.
 Getting rid of them can boost your speed.
 Another good tip is to plug your desktop machines directly into your routers rather than relying on Wi-Fi connections.
 This can speed things up greatly, as can updating your firmware and software often.
-Not many people seem to know that routers and modems have their own software and this can be updated or patched by going to the manufacturer’s website for the latest updates.
+Not many people seem to know that routers and modems have their own software.
+Moreover, updates or patches of these are available on the manufacturer’s website for the latest updates.

 Beware of people touting extra powers

 There are always a lot of companies promising to boost your internet speeds, sometimes tenfold.
 But all too often, the facts and figures behind such promises are based upon the most ideal broadband speeds at optimal conditions.
 They may also require the best fiber, cable, routers and servers which would be expensive to arrange across a whole company.